kaiwen-wang/ClockToggle/README.md

 We're not productive because we always think there is something going on outside.
 No news, no time, no outside world.

 This app turns the digital clock into an analog clock using a hotkey.
 The day, date, and precise time are still there waiting for you.

+## Privacy Policy

+This app does not store or transmit any information.